What Can You Do With A Master In Accounting?

 How much do Master in Accounting graduates earn?

-Salaries for certified accountants can vary depending on where in the world you want to work, but as a highly-skilled role they are generally quite high.
+Master's in Accounting salaries can vary depending on where in the world you want to work but, with most roles predominantly highly-skilled, they are generally quite high.

 In the UK, trainee Chartered Certified Accountants (CCA) can expect to start on salaries of around $35K, depending on factors like the location, industry, and size of the company they work for.
 More senior accountants can earn around $55k and, once relevant experience has been gathered, salaries of $138K and above are attainable.